FilipHarald/sandbox-hedera/README.md

-Trying to deploy a basic dApp on a (local Hedera-chain)[https://github.com/hashgraph/hedera-local-node].
+Trying to deploy a basic dApp on a [local Hedera-chain](https://github.com/hashgraph/hedera-local-node).